 This was the hardest one, since there just aren’t any decent hosted alternatives.
 The best competitor out there is iCloud, but that only works on a Mac (and Apple’s probably gonna be my next grumping target).

 If I didn’t have any shared calendars, I’d probably switch entirely to plain

 text org-mode agendas.
 But I do share a few, and my friends would rather have

 something that Just Works.
-Everyone I know is technical enough to set up a
+Everyone I share a calendar with is technical enough

-CalDAV calendar, but they don’t want to worry about syncing org-generated
+to connect a CalDAV link, but they don’t want to worry about syncing

 Given those constraints, I eventually gave in and set up my own server.
 I got the cheapest instance ($5/month) from DigitalOcean, installed Debian on it, pointed a domain at it, and set up the community edition of ownCloud.
 It’s great!
 I copied over my calendars without a hitch, set up CalDAV through my calendar client, and everything now works exactly as it did before.

 I also set up accounts for my friends, and they didn’t have any trouble getting things set up.
 To my dismay, their most popular solution seems to be wiring up the CalDAV account to view it in Google Calendar.
 Go figure.

 Maps: ugh, fine, Google Maps, still

 Google has an absolute monopoly on the online mapping market, and there’s just not a meaningful alternative.
 I applaud the work done on OpenStreetMap, but it’s still got a long way to go.
 The other megacorp competitor, Apple Maps, doesn’t even have a Web site, so I can’t use it on a real computer.